tinalexander/tinalexander.github.io/notes/2024/02-february.md

 >
 > So just as a reminder, as I mentioned, although the influenza season has peaked nationally, there's still a lot of influenza viruses circulating throughout the U.S. A lot of communities are still influenza.
 We do expect influenza activity to continue for many weeks to come this season.
 >
-> So for unvaccinated people, I wanna remind clinicians and public health colleagues that vaccination is the most effective way to protect patients against influenza.
+> So for unvaccinated people, I want to remind clinicians and public health colleagues that vaccination is the most effective way to protect patients against influenza.

 ## State health department on BioFire norovirus testing